 Our lessons are fast-paced, interactive and fun.
 All of our instructors use a hands-on, live-coding lecture style so that students immediately start developing muscle memory for each new skill.
 We cover a new subject almost every day, building on previous material.
 The goal is for you to get your hands dirty absorbing a whole lot of information, then apply it on a real project during lab.

 You’ll have homework every single day…and it ain’t easy.
 All assignments are cumulative and ultimately lead up to a final project (unique to each student) that is the crown of your portfolio.
 If that doesn’t keep you busy enough, we start sending you real, paid freelance work.
 You’ll have access to the space 24 hours a day, just in case you need to burn some midnight oil.

 That being said, you’ll leave our class with a toolbox of skills that will set you far apart from other junior-level Rails devs.
-You’ll cover an incredible amount of ground in 3 months, learning everything below and then some.
-Some topics like JSON AJAX requests will take weeks to cover, others like using Active Helper (instead of HTML) will be taught in just a few lectures.
+You’ll cover an incredible amount of ground in 3 months, from foundational concepts to complex frameworks.
+Some topics like JSON AJAX requests will take weeks to cover, while others like using Active Helper will be taught in just a few lectures.
 Each instructor and class stays agile so that the curriculum can adapt as tools and languages evolve, but we ensure that each student graduates with the same core skillset.

 No matter your learning pace, we keep our class sizes small so that we can spend individual time with each student and make sure no one falls behind.

 Master Git for personal and team workflows.
 All of your code will live on GitHub from day one.

 We’ll cover generators, app structure, Bundler/gem management, migrations, Active Record, relationships, routes, models, views, controllers, Rails style, developing APIs, Active Helper, Asset Pipeline and much, more.

 Testing, testing, testing

 Every student learns strong fundamentals in layout, typography, color theory, user interface and user experience.